Tropaeolum majus: Ecology

-Cultivation and uses
+Cultivation

-Tropaeolum majus cultivars are widely grown as easy annual plants, for poor, damp soil in full sun.
+Tropaeolum majus cultivars are widely grown as easy annual plants, and will grow in poor, damp soil in full sun.
 The large seeds are easy to handle individually.

-As they do not tolerate heavy frost they are best sown under glass in heat, and planted out after all danger of frost has passed.
-Alternatively, as they are fast-growing, they may be sown in situ in May or June.
+As they do not tolerate heavy frost, in cooler climates they are best sown under glass in heat, and planted out after all danger of frost has passed.
+Alternatively, as they are fast-growing, they may be sown in situ after that time.

 Many flower colours are available, in the warm spectrum from cream through yellow, orange, red and maroon.
 Some have highly decorative marbling on the leaves.

-The groups Whirlybird Series and Alaska Series have gained the Royal Horticultural Society’s Award of Garden Merit.
+The groups Whirlybird Series and Alaska Series have gained the Royal Horticultural Society's Award of Garden Merit.